Christian Lindner: Federal Minister of Finance

 In August 2022, Lindner announced a "big step" to improve anti-money laundering and sanctions enforcement in Germany: he wanted to create a "Federal Financial Criminal Investigation Office" to end the good conditions for money laundering in Germany.
 The GdP warned of fragmented responsibilities and authorities at federal and state levels; rather, Lindner should strengthen the existing Federal Customs Office.
 To this day there is no "Federal Financial Criminal Investigation Office".
 Experts criticize that the new agency lacks the authority to seizure suspicious assets by administrative order and the exclusion of tax-related offences from its jurisdiction, according to a draft published until September 2023.

 Lindner has been a staunch defender of the constitutionally-enshrined debt brake and seen as reluctant to agree another suspension in 2024.

 In July 2024 Lindner argued that Germany would need to halve its aid to Ukraine.
 In August 2024 Lindner halted new aid to Ukraine, saying the aid would in future be supplied from the frozen funds in the west of the Russian Central Bank.
 Robert Habeck, among others, thought that this might stress the ruling coalition, and this had already impacted the promised Diehl IRIS-T system, which turned out not to have been funded by Germany after all because of the restrictions put in place by Lindner.

 In September 2024, Lindner agreed with an FDP position paper that proposed cuts to the social benefits for asylum seekers, as well as designating some North African countries as "safe" for ease of repatriation.

-On 6 November 2024, Lindner's dismissal was proposed by Olaf Scholz, citing loss of trust.
-On 7 November he was dismissed from office by the Federal President Frank-Walter Steinmeier.
+On 6 November 2024, Lindner's dismissal was requested by Chancellor Olaf Scholz, citing a loss of trust.
+On 7 November he was dismissed from office by Federal President Frank-Walter Steinmeier.
 His removal led to the collapse of the governing coalition, with two other FDP members resigning from their ministries and a third minister leaving the FDP.